 - ECON 825, Applied Time Series Econometrics

 - ECON 830, Advanced Econometric Methods and Applications

 Students opting for Written Comprehensive Examination are required to take 12 units of electives.
 Students opting for Master’s Thesis and Oral Defense are required to take ECON 898 Master's Thesis (6 units) and 6 units of electives.

 Graduate Student FAQ

-Download common FAQ (pdf) graduate students commonly have about the program.
+Download the Frequently Asked Questions (FAQ) (pdf) graduate students commonly have about the program.

 To view the PDF, please download a PDF viewer.

 For questions about our graduate program, please contact: